austin-lai/External-Penetration-Testing-Holo-Corporate-Network-TryHackMe-Holo-Network/README.md

     ![use-dashboarddb](img/use-dashboarddb.png)

-- We use ` show tables; ` to understand what are the tables available on this ` DashboardDB ` database and we found a user table, we have dump the enitre user table out.
+- We use ` show tables; ` to understand what the tables are available on this ` DashboardDB ` database and we found a user table, we have dumped the entire user table out.

     ![show-tables](img/show-tables.png)

-- We also dumping the user table from mysql database, as we know this is the table store the credentials of mysql by ` SELECT User FROM mysql.user; ` and ` ELECT host,User,authentication_string FROM mysql.user; `
+- We also dumping the user table from mysql database, as we know this is the table store the credentials of mysql by ` SELECT User FROM mysql.user; ` and ` SELECT host,User,authentication_string FROM mysql.user; `

     ![user-mysql-1](img/user-mysql-1.png)